amtega/ansible_role_vagrant_provisioner/README.md

 # vagrant_provision

-This is an [Ansible](http://www.ansible.com) role to provision a vagrant engine.
+This is an [Ansible](http://www.ansible.com) role to provisione vagrant boxes and virtual machines.

 ## Requirements